marie-jakob/mesdt/README.md

-Since Wald tests are often not recommended for inference in GLMM, `mesdt` allows the user to compute different types (see the documentation for details) of likelihood ratio tests and parametric bootstrapping tests, that are based on comparisons of nested models.
+Since Wald tests are often not recommended for inference in GLMM, `mesdt` allows the user to compute different types (see the documentation for details) of likelihood ratio tests and parametric bootstrapping tests, that are based on comparisons of nested models via the `compute_tests()` function.

 `mesdt` allows the user to either specify the to-be-tested parameters via formulas (e.g., `~ committee`) or to test all fixed effects